ArchTangent-study/leetcode/bit_manipulation/counting_bits/README.md

 **Method 2**:  142 ms, 21.0 MB (43.14%, 5.39%)

-**Method 3**:  XXX ms, XX MB (XX%, XX%)
+**Method 3**:  102 ms, 20.9 MB (72.13%, 31.30%)

 ## Lessons Learned
 1. Draw it out:  binary problems have patterns that can be seen easily if the bitwise representations are listed.
+2. Use tables: whip up quick tables of inputs, outputs, and variable values at particular steps of the program.
-2. Check your constraints: one of my earlier solutions failed because it didn't account for `n <= 100,000`.
+3. Check your constraints: one of my earlier solutions failed because it didn't account for `n <= 100,000`.
-3. Refine the process: look for patterns in your solutions to streamline the answer into a more flexible and elegant algorithm.
+4. Refine the process: look for patterns in your solutions to streamline the answer into a more flexible and elegant algorithm.
 This one had a very obvious pattern using *base 2* (`2^0, 2^1, 2^2, ...`).